alexkay/muspy/README.md

 Go to the project directory and run `make db` to create an empty database.

 Type `make run` and go to <http://muspy.dev/>.
-If static files don't load make sure nginx has rx permission for the `muspy/static` directory.
+If static files don't load make sure nginx has rx permissions for the `muspy/static` directory.